northern-tester/testability-engineering/testability-engineering.md

 We believe that the quality of our relationships within our organisation increase testability by profound understanding of risk and reward.
 Knowing what is valued by the team and those connected to it targets our testability to the best return on investment.

-### Observability enables deep investigation of risk
+### Observability helps us to find the problems that hurt the most

 We understand that a testable system enables deep investigation of the risks that we identify and unanticipated problems that may occur.
 Testing is skilled exploration for information about threats to value, observability tools and techniques are the lens to view and filter that information.